Trump became president because of racism. The next Trump could too.

 On Saturday, when the major media outlets called the presidential election for Joe Biden, millions of people around the country took to the streets to celebrate.
 But as people popped champagne bottles, danced alongside their neighbors, and cried tears of joy, the question of what comes next loomed ominously.
-Even though, (barring the unlikely event that Republican efforts to baselessly claim widespread fraud succeed) Donald Trump will be a one-term president, one thing is certain: The election may have been a referendum on Trump, but with over 70 million votes in his favor, it was clearly not a referendum on the deep injustices that define large portions of the United States.
+Even though (barring the unlikely event that Republican efforts to baselessly claim widespread fraud succeed) Donald Trump will be a one-term president, one thing is certain: The election may have been a referendum on Trump, but with more than 70 million votes in his favor, it was clearly not a referendum on the deep injustices that define large portions of the United States.

 But first, now that he has been defeated, let’s take one last look (promise!) at Trump’s history of racism.
-In the 1970s, the Department of Justice—that he would corrupt fifty years later—sued Trump for refusing to rent to Black people.
+In the 1970s, the Department of Justice—that he would corrupt 50 years later—sued Trump for refusing to rent to Black people.
 After a woman was raped in New York’s Central Park, he called for the five Black and Brown teenagers who were wrongfully accused to be executed.
 And then came his obsession with Barack Obama’s birth certificate.

 Trump has spent his entire life treating people of color as less than.
 Those who consider themselves their allies haven’t fared much better.
 His presidential run began with his description of Mexican immigrants as rapists and criminals, a foreshadowing of his presidency during which anyone he perceived as different or disagreeing with him would be on the receiving end of insults and taunts, at best, and cruel policies at worst.
 Trump and his sycophants banned Muslims from entering the country, separated children from their parents at the border, and blocked refugees from settling here.
 It’s clear that many Americans have rejected Trump and his personal attacks.
 What about the system that gave us Trump in the first place, one that more than 70 million Americans believe is working?

 History will likely say that the coronavirus and the nationwide protests contributed to Trump being a one-term president.
-Though the protests were explicitly racial the impact of the coronavirus, like everything else in the United States, can also be drawn around racial lines.
+Though the protests were explicitly racial, the impact of the coronavirus, like everything else in the United States, can also be drawn around racial lines.
 Black and Brown people are disproportionately getting sick and dying from the disease, and in some ways, Trump cannot entirely be blamed.
 He did not invent the health care system that is currently exacerbating deaths among Black people—though he has done his best to undermine what little health care protections already exist.
 The fact that our social safety net has been so whittled away that a disproportionate number of people of color were forced to continue to work during a pandemic just to pay bills was a problem predating the Trump era.

 As the pandemic surged, hospitals filled, schools and businesses shut down, and Trump bragged about the federal response, a white police officer in Minneapolis kneeled on George Floyd’s neck for nine minutes, killing him, and sparking a nationwide multiracial protest movement not seen in generations.
 The president sent federal troops to American cities and gave his full support for police officers and some white nationalists, even when video emerged of law enforcement attacking peaceful protesters.
 For Trump, the business of policing often requires excessive use of force and to suggest otherwise was antithetical to the America that was being jeopardized by all the mayhem.
 In a perverse way, he was right.